-The shampoo lathers up easily and nicely and it’s got a nice scent.
-I wouldn’t say that the shampoo leaves your hair soft, so finishing off with a conditioner is a must.
+The Dallas thickening shampoo lathers up easily and nicely and has a nice scent.
+I wouldn’t say that the shampoo leaves your hair soft, so finishing it off with a conditioner is a must.
 It cleanses nicely, and the hair feels clean.
 But I do have to get in there about 2-3 times to make it really foam and remove buildup, especially, from dry shampoo.
-The thickening conditioner is thick and kind of difficult to shake and squeeze out of the bottle.
+The Dallas thickening conditioner is thick and kind of difficult to shake and squeeze out of the bottle.
 It makes the hair soft but, if I’m being honest, doesn’t feel as transformatively soft as the SachaJuan Ocean Mist conditioner.
-I do find the duo to add shine and health to my hair but it felt less thick than what I expected.
+I do find the duo to add shine and health to my hair but it felt less thick than I expected.

 Dallas Thickening Spray

-This is a blowout spray that reacts with heat to give you more body to your roots, control to your ends, and add shine.
+The Dallas thickening blowout spray reacts with heat to give you more body to your roots, control to your ends, and add shine.
 You’re supposed to add it to damp hair and then blow-dry section by section.
-I’m not huge on blow drying my hair that way, it always gets tangled and my arm eventually gets tired.
+I’m not huge on blow-drying my hair that way, it always gets tangled and my arm eventually gets tired.
 So I’ve mostly been using it together with a diffuser.
 I’ve also used it on dry hair to then add some heat with my blowdryer.

-The only product that did somewhat what it’s supposed to, was the R+Co Dallas Thickening Spray.
-Which did, in fact, give my hair more body to it.
-But I can’t say that I felt or saw any huge improvement in the volume department.
-But I might consider repurchasing it… Maybe… Though it managed to add shine, I also did feel it dry out my hair somewhat.
-And it’s not surprising, considering alcohol is the first ingredient!
-However, I also felt my hair feel less oily and could go much longer between hair washes.
+But the product that stood out the most was the R+Co Dallas Thickening Spray.
+Which gave my hair instantly more body to it.
+However, though it managed to add shine, I also felt it dried out my hair somewhat.
+And it’s not surprising, considering alcohol is the first ingredient.
+However, I also felt my hair felt less oily and could go much longer between hair washes.
 Overall, I don’t think this is a product suited for daily or regular use.
-And it’s an unfortunate frequent problem with thickening and volumizing products that I keep coming across.
+And it’s an unfortunate frequent problem I keep on coming across with thickening and volumizing products.